High-Quality Axion Dark Matter at Gravitational Wave Interferometers

-While the experimental landscape for both classes of axions is broad and promising--featuring a wide range of constraints and future projections \cite{Graham:2015ouw, FASER:2018eoc,Gligorov:2017nwh,Chou:2016lxi,Feng:2018pew,Chakraborty:2021wda,Bertholet:2021hjl,Kelly:2020dda}, there have also been efforts to explore alternative detection channels, such as stochastic gravitational wave background (SGWB).
-Reference~\cite{ZambujalFerreira:2021cte} investigates the possibility of probing a heavy axion scenario with a second QCD-like sector (i.e., \textbf{\it Category-2}) via detection of stochastic gravitational waves (GW) originating from domain wall (DW) dynamics.
-If the heavy QCD sector has a first-order confinement phase transition, it can lead to another distinct GW signature \cite{Dunsky:2023ucb}.
+While experimental prospects for both categories remain broad and promising~\cite{Graham:2015ouw,FASER:2018eoc,Gligorov:2017nwh,Chou:2016lxi,Feng:2018pew,Chakraborty:2021wda,Bertholet:2021hjl,Kelly:2020dda}, there is growing interest in alternative detection channels such as the stochastic gravitational wave background (SGWB).
+Ref.~\cite{ZambujalFerreira:2021cte} studies SGWB signals from domain wall dynamics in \textit{Category-2} models, while first-order confinement transitions in the heavy QCD sector can lead to additional GW signatures~\cite{Dunsky:2023ucb}.